RoBro92/SmartRV-TankPro/docs/display-firmware.md

 - Adjust baud or serial port with `--port <device>` if needed.

 ## What you’ll see on first boot
-- Boot screen offering **Wi‑Fi** or **Direct** (non-functional placeholders for now).
+- Boot screen offering **Wi‑Fi** or **Direct** (Wi‑Fi is primary; Direct is for controller AP fallback).
-- Home cards for **Fresh** and **Waste** tanks with sample percentages and temps.
+- Home cards for **Fresh** and **Waste** tanks; once paired, they show live levels, temps, leak status, and connection health.
+- Buttons for **Fill**, **Drain**, **Clear Faults**, and **Restart** per tank.
+Clear Faults immediately clears the local UI and sends a clear command to the controller.
-- A **Settings** screen with brightness slider, display sleep timeout, light/dark theme, and firmware label `v0.0.1`.
+- Settings screen with brightness, sleep timeout, theme toggle, and firmware label `v0.1.0`.

 ## Updating
 - Rebuild and re-flash using either method above.
-Brightness, sleep timeout, and theme selections persist on the display between updates; the UI remains a data-only demo until controller integration lands.
+Brightness, sleep timeout, theme selections, and stored controller assignments persist on the display between updates.

 ## Next steps (planned)
-- Wire the Wi‑Fi/Direct choices into real connectivity to the TankPro controller.
-- Replace placeholder tank values with live data from the controller.
+- Broader direct-mode support without Wi‑Fi infrastructure.
+- Optional haptic/beeper cues and richer fault details on-screen.
 - Ship signed/prebuilt binaries alongside source for easier end-user installs.